S3-working-group/s3-practical-guide/docs/all.md

 Explicitly describing deliverables can be useful for improving communication and collaboration within the organization, with customer and with external partners.

-**Example:** A popular way to describe deliverables in software-engineering are so-called **user stories**, which focus on the need of users in relation to a software system.
-User stories are developed in dialogue between a customer (or their representative, the product manager or "product owner"), and the software developer(s).
-What is written down is usually one sentence to remind the team of the user need, and acceptance criteria, a list of requirements for the new feature, which the customer will then use in a review meeting to decide whether or not they accept the new feature as delivered.

 #### Define and Monitor Metrics

 <div class="card summary"><div class="card-body">Develop clear, well-defined metrics to assess your effectiveness in achieving objectives, and monitor them frequently to identify opportunities for improvement early.
 </div></div>

-*_A **metric** is a quantifiable measure used to track and assess progress, evaluate outcomes and determine success._*
+_A **metric** is a quantifiable measure used to track and assess progress, evaluate outcomes and determine success._

 Metrics help you evaluate the effectiveness of your work and decisions.
 They act as early signals for when things are working or when something needs attention.
 Frequent measurement provides timely insights that support better decisions.